-A block diagram showing the key elements of the IGLOO2 architecture is shown in the Figure 1 on page 4.
-The major functional blocks are the High-Performance Memory Subsystem (HPMS), the Multi Protocol 5 G SERDES blocks, the FPGA fabric, the Multi-Standard GPIO and the Security Subsystem.
-In many applications all these functions work together, synergistically, but it is useful to first understand the key elements within each block and how they operate.
+A block diagram showing the key elements of the IGLOO2 architecture is shown in Figure 1 below.
+The major functional blocks are the High-Performance Memory Subsystem (HPMS), the Multi-Protocol 5G SERDES blocks, the FPGA Fabric, the Multi-Standard GPIO, and the Security Subsystem.
+In many applications all these functions work together synergistically, but it is useful to first understand the key elements within each block and how they operate.
 Once this is understood we can look in more detail at how these blocks can work together to create a secure boot implementation in an embedded system.